rks101/eglinux/README.md

 logout

 ```
-Try `passwd -l root` to lock the password or `passwd -d root` to delete the password.
+Command `passwd -l <user>` can be used to lock the password and `passwd -d <user>` to delete the password.
 Check entries in /etc/passwd and /etc/shadow around this.
+Take care while locking or deleting passwords for privileged users.

 Q. On a new debian/Linux installation, I am not able to execute a sudo?
 A. Check if the current user is a member of the sudo group.
 File /etc/group